-No. Our units have their own on-board power and do not require any external power source.
+No. Our units have their own onboard power and do not require any external power source.
 We just ask that you provide us with access ( padlock combination/gate pin code and room to work ) as well as lock up your dogs if applicable.

 How clean will my gutters end up?

 How much do you charge?

 Time is money both for you and for us.
-Our high tech specialised machinery allows us to complete the job as efficiently as possible without compromising on quality of service.
+Our high tech specialised machinery allows us to complete the job as efficiently as possible without compromising on the quality of service.

-Prior to starting any job we will come to the site and complete a site survey to make sure we can complete the job in a safe manner.
+Prior to starting any job we will come to the site and complete a site survey and risk analysis to make sure we can complete the job in a safe manner.
 We are effectively looking for hazards like steep slippery slopes, power lines, animals, fences etc as well as ensuring that we can safely move our machinery around on site.

 Commercial gutter cleans are far more complex to quote.
 We will arrange a time to come and see you to fully understand the requirements of the clean.

 Please note that all gutters must be free from gutter guard, gutter whiskers and gutter foam prior to the clean.
 We can quote for the removal of these products on a case by case basis.